How to Get a Better Sleep With Back Pain

 How to Get a Better Sleep with Back Pain

-• Limit Alcohol and Caffeine Intake
+Limit Alcohol and Caffeine Intake:

 Sleeping mask blocks possible sleep disruptions

-• Establish a Bedtime Routine
+Establish a Consistent Bedtime Routine:

 • Get a Good Mattress